ericsink/SQLitePCL.raw/README.md

 - SQLitePCLRaw.core
 - SQLitePCLRaw.provider.whatever

-And in many cases one of these as well:
+And in many cases, you also need a package containing the native SQLite library itself.
+For example:

-- SQLitePCLRaw.lib.whatever
+- SQLitePCLRaw.lib.e_sqlite3

-And in your platform-specific code, you need to call:
+Then, in your platform-specific code, you need to call:

     SQLitePCL.raw.SetProvider(new SQLitePCL.SQLite3Provider_whatever());

-But the word "whatever" is different on each platform.
+But the word "whatever" can differ, depending on the platform or desired configuration.
-For example, on Android, using e\_sqlite3, you need:

-- SQLitePCLRaw.core
-- SQLitePCLRaw.provider.e\_sqlite3.android
-- SQLitePCLRaw.lib.e\_sqlite3.android

-and you need to call:
+In the most common cases, using DllImport to load a library named "e_sqlite3", the initialization call looks like this:

     SQLitePCL.raw.SetProvider(new SQLitePCL.SQLite3Provider_e_sqlite3());

-# Bundles

-To make things easier, SQLitePCLRaw includes "bundle" packages.
-These packages automatically bring in the right dependencies for each platform.
-They also provide a single Init() call that is the same for all platforms.

-Think of a bundle as way of giving a "batteries included" experience.

-So for example, SQLitePCLRaw.bundle\_e\_sqlite3 is a bundle that uses e\_sqlite3 in all cases.
-Just add this package, and call:
+but some platforms are special, like iOS, for example.

+For convenience, the "SQLitePCLRaw.config.e_sqlite3" package provides the right dependencies and initialization code for each platform to use any SQLite library named "e_sqlite3".
+Using this package, you can initialize things on any platform by calling:

     SQLitePCL.Batteries_V2.Init();

-The purpose of the bundles is to make things easier by taking away flexibility and control.
-You don't have to use them.
+But you still need to bring in a native SQLite library with "e_sqlite3" as the base name.
+The "SQLitePCLRaw.config.e_sqlite3" doesn't do that, because there are multiple possibilities, and it wants to defer the choice until later.

+If you want to use a plain SQLite library with the most commonly used features, just add the "SQLitePCLRaw.lib.e_sqlite3" package.

+For backward compatibility with previous releases, the SQLitePCLRaw.bundle_e_sqlite3 package continues to be available, but all it does is bring in two dependencies:

+- SQLitePCLRaw.config.e_sqlite3
+- SQLitePCLRaw.lib.e_sqlite

-## How do I build this?
+## How do I build SQLitePCLRaw?

 #### Requirements

-TODO need .NET SDK
+* Install the .NET SDK
 * Install the `t4` cli tool with `dotnet tool install --global dotnet-t4`
-* Make sure that the *Mobile development with.NET* workload [is installed](https://docs.microsoft.com/en-us/visualstudio/install/modify-visual-studio)
+* Install the workloads for iOS, Android, tvOS, and MacCatalyst

 ```
 cd build